usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_information.md

      - Providing information with the details necessary to implement management and operational controls for how and when IoT device customers will receive up-to-date security and privacy information from the manufacturer, or supporting entity.
        - _Example: Information may be provided to the IoT device customer on an ongoing basis about IoT devices and associated systems, such as information system security alerts, advisories.
 There may also be directives to take actions for the device issued from IoT device manufacturers, information security researchers, and other sources the organization determines to be valuable to receive from the manufacturer._
      - Providing information with the details and instructions necessary to receive the manufacturer&#39;s security and privacy updates, such as IoT device information system security and privacy alerts, advisories, directives, security and/or privacy research, and other information that would be valuable for IoT device customers to help ensure security and privacy of the IoT device.
-     - Providing information to IoT device customers to inform them when to review and update the IoT device systems, based upon specific device states, and to provide a description of the services practices.
+     - Providing information to IoT device customers to inform them when to review and update the IoT device systems, based upon specific device states, and to provide a description of the services practices.<br/><br/>
   2. **Device Acquisition and Maintenance: Establish communications notifying IoT device customers they should review and update the IoT device, systems and services acquisition practices.**<br/><br/>
    Information that may be necessary to provide for such updates and services include details and actions such as:
      - Providing the instructions for following the manufacturer&#39;s updates to the IoT device, systems and services acquisition practices.
      - Providing the details necessary for IoT device customers to document attempts to obtain IoT device components, or IoT device system service information when such information is either unavailable or nonexistent, and documenting the appropriate response for the manufacturer&#39;s employees to follow.
        - _Examples:_
          - _Providing IoT device customers with procedures detailing how to submit questions about IoT device parts, use, and other related issues._
-         - _Describing how to get components for the IoT device, or how to get the IoT device fixed, when necessary._
+         - _Describing how to get components for the IoT device, or how to get the IoT device fixed, when necessary._<br/><br/>
   3. **Device Security: Establish communications with the details necessary for performing periodic IoT device security checks and/or audits.**<br/><br/>
    Information that may be necessary to provide about performing security checks and audits include details and actions such as:
      - Providing the details requested by IoT device customersto perform periodic checks and/or audits to ensure IoT device security controls are functioning as intended following maintenance and repairs.